- 1 About this document

 What is the general philosophy ?

-This is how things should work : a basic set of software is installed on the frontends and nodes' standard environment of each site.
-If you need some other software package, you should should create a Kadeploy image including it, as you have root access on deployed images.
-You might also ask for package inclusion by asking for Support and your demand will be reviewed.
+This is how things should work: a basic set of software is installed on the frontends and nodes' standard environment of each site.
+If you need some other software packages on nodes, you can create a Kadeploy image including then, and deploy it.
+You can also use at sudo-g5k.
+If you think those software should be installed by default, you can contact the support-staff.